software-tools-books/js4ds/_en/data.md

 ```

 Tragically,
+CSV doesn't require the first row to be a header,
-CSV files usually *don't* contain units or data types.
+and CSV files usually don't specify units or data types.
 We can guess that the values in the table above are integers,
 but it's all too common to have a CSV file whose columns are labelled "height" and "weight"
-without any indication of whether the heights are in feet or meters,
+without any indication of whether the heights are in feet or meters
-and the weights in pounds or kilograms.
+or the weights in pounds or kilograms.

 CSV is good for tabular data,
 but a lot of data doesn't neatly fit into rows and columns.
-An alternative format for irregular data that is popular with programmers is [JSON](../gloss/#json),
+A format for hierarhical data that is popular with many programmers is [JSON](../gloss/#json),
 which stands for JavaScript Object Notation.
-It allows us to use a subset of the syntax used for values, arrays, and objects in JavaScript,
+It supports a subset of the syntax for values, arrays, and objects in JavaScript,
 so that (for example)
 we can store configuration values for a program like this: